 Nikki Pressley, RAFI-USA’s Program Coordinator for the Farmers of Color Network, fondly recalls her childhood visits to her grandmother’s home in Willamston, SC, which was where her interest in growing things was initially kindled.
-“My mother’s mother always had a small garden and I remember the delicious meals at both of my grandmothers’ houses and the tomatoes, peppers, or chow chow that we would bring home after spending a Sunday afternoon with them,” she shared.
+“My fathers’s mother always had a small garden and I remember the delicious meals at both of my grandmothers’ houses and the tomatoes, peppers, or chow chow that we would bring home after spending a Sunday afternoon with them,” she shared.

 Growing up in Mauldin, South Carolina, Nikki and her brother were very involved in athletics, playing basketball and running track year-round.
 Her parents fostered her interest in the arts as well by signing her up for community art classes.
 “It continued to blossom from there,” Nikki said.
 But she says her deeper passion for making art gained momentum while she was in college.
 She switched her major from science to art during her sophomore year at Furman University and never looked back.
 “I was really inspired by my professors and was encouraged to keep making work beyond undergrad,” Nikki said.